ediiiz/hass-tesla-ble/README.md

 ### Bluetooth Configuration

 The addon requires a USB Bluetooth adapter passed through from the host system.
-This provides direct access to BLE hardware for maximum reliability and performance.
+This provides direct access to BLE hardware via BlueZ for maximum reliability and performance.

+**Requirements:**
+- BlueZ Bluetooth daemon must be available in the container
+- D-Bus system bus access for bluer crate
+- USB Bluetooth adapter passthrough enabled

 1. Connect a USB Bluetooth dongle to your Home Assistant host
 2. In the add-on options, enable USB passthrough for the adapter